Jaid/webpack-config-jaid/readme.md

 NODE_ENV|Used to determine if `webpackConfig.mode` should be `"development"` or not.
 TRAVIS_TAG|If defined, CI mode will be active which increases script compression rate. webpackDevtool|Overwrites `webpackConfig.devtool` with given value. webpackPort|Port that `webpack-dev-server` hosts the HMR app on.
+Same as option devPort.